Inventory Transactions

 • Updates the cost statistics for each item.

 • If the updating of the general ledger is enabled, generates the general ledger transactions according to the transaction type of each line.
-You can view the balance of each inventory account and the list of documents (that updates the account) on the Inventory Transactions by Account (IN403000) form.
+You can view the balance of each inventory account and the list of documents that update the account on the Inventory Transactions by Account (IN403000) form.

 Posting Options

-The settings that can be used to manage the posting process for inventory documents are located on the Inventory Preferences (IN101000).
+The settings that can be used to manage the posting process for inventory transactions are located on the Inventory Preferences (IN101000) form.

 Also, you can use the Post Summary on Updating GL check box to control how transactions are posted.
 If you use the GL accounts that allow posting of summary values, you can select this check box.
 Then, the transactions in the batches will be grouped by account and subaccount pair and only the sum for each pair will be posted.